-cines were targeting the same pathogen, and would succeed or fail largely due to its inherent biological strengths and weaknesses.
-Candidates also shared one of a handful of strategies (or platforms) for stimulating immunological response, 11 relied on common technological components, resources or abilities, and some research teams concurrently developed several candidate vaccines.
+The forecast incorporates the expectation that the success and failure of candidates are positively correlated.
+This positive dependence arises most obviously because all vaccines were targeting the same pathogen, and would succeed or fail largely because of its inherent biological strengths and weaknesses.
+Candidates also shared one of a handful of strategies (or platforms) for stimulating immunological response14 and relied on common technological components, resources, or abilities, and some research teams concurrently developed several candidate vaccines.
 The model incorporates correlation among candidates by assuming the stochastic durations of each stage are generated by a Gaussian copula with positive correlation matrix.

-The next subsection provides details on the data and the each step in the construction of the forecast time-series and discusses some of the underlying assumptions.
-Further detail on specific assumptions are provided in the online appendix.
+The next subsection provides details on the data and each step in the construction of the forecast time-series and discusses some of the underlying assumptions.
+Further details on specific assumptions are provided in the Online Appendix.

-3.1 Forecast Construction
+3.1.
+Forecast Construction

 Each day, we start with N positively correlated vaccine candidates, with correlation matrix \mathcal{R} .
-Each candidate n is in a state $s \in S$, where and each state has expected duration τ_s and baseline probability of success Π_s^{base} .
-12
+Each candidate n is in a state $s \in S$, where and each state has expected duration τ_s and baseline probability of success Π_s^{base} .15

-$S = \{failure, preclinical, phase 1, phase 2, phase 3, application, approval, deployment\}$
+S = {failure, preclinical, phase 1, phase 2, phase 3, application, approval, deployment}

-Next we augment the state-level, baseline probability of successes with candidate-specific news.
+Next, we augment the state-level, baseline probability of successes with candidate-specific news.
 Let $\omega{n,t} \in \Omega$ denote news published at time t about candidate n.
-For example, Ω could span positive data releases, negative data releases, next state announcements, etc. Then let $\Delta \pi : \to [-1,1]$ be a mapping from news to changes in probabilities.
+For example, Ω could span positive data releases, negative data releases, next-state announcements, etc. Then let $\Delta \pi :\rightarrow [-1,1]$ be a mapping from news to changes in probabilities.
 For each candidate, we cumulate the changes in probabilities from all news from the beginning of our sample t_0 up to time t,